bitcoin-unlimited/BUwiki/identity__protocol.md

 "Bitcoin Signed Message:\n**domain**[**:port**]\_bchidentity_**op**\_**challengeString**"

-The first component is "Bitcoin Signed Message:\n".
-This is automatically prepended to every message signed by most current bitcoin wallets and bitcoin libraries so you may not need to include it.
+The first component of the string to be signed is "Bitcoin Signed Message:\n".
+This is automatically prepended to every non-transaction message signed by most current bitcoin wallets and bitcoin libraries so you may not need to include it.

 **domain**: the domain name of the login request.
 To defeat some "man-in-the-middle" attacks, signing apps MUST ensure that this string actually IS the domain to which the response is sent.